sups-k/methylation/README.md

 # methylation
-All the codes for the DNA methylation pipeline using IDAT files from Illumina Human Methylation 450k
+All the codes for the DNA methylation pipeline using IDAT files from Illumina Human Methylation 450k and EPIC.